johnjquinn/project1/README.md

 # Revature Project 1
-A backend that manages user data and tickets.
+A backend that manages user data and tickets using NodeJS.